snikch/jquery.dirtyforms/README.md

 		});
 	},

+	// Refire handles closing an existing dialog AND fires a new one refire : function(content){
+		var rebox = function(){
+			$.facebox(content);
+			$(document).unbind('afterClose.facebox', rebox);
+		}
+		$(document).bind('afterClose.facebox', rebox);
+	},

+	// Stash returns the current contents of a dialog to be refired after the confirmation
+	// Use to store the current dialog, when it's about to be replaced with the confirmation dialog.
+This function can return false if you don't wish to stash anything. stash : function(){
+			var fb = $('#facebox .content');
+			return ($.trim(fb.html()) == '' || fb.css('display') != 'block') ?
+			   false :
+			   fb.clone(true);
+		},

-dialog accepts a message and title, and is responsible for creating the modal dialog.
+fire accepts a message and title, and is responsible for creating the modal dialog.
 Note the two classes on each link.
 In the binddialog method you will see that we bind the 'decidingCancel' method to the .cancel link and the .close link, and we bind 'decidingContinue' to the .continue link.
 You must bind both decidingCancel and decidingContinue in the bindDialog method.

+If you don't want to use a dialog at all, simply pass in false instead of an object.

+	$.DirtyForms.dialog = {
+		selector : '#mylightbox .body',
+		fire : function (){ ... },
+		refire : function (){ ... },
+		stash : function (){ ... },
+		bind : function (){ ... }
+	}

 Triggers
 ---------------------------------